 Bit Field Туре Reset Description

 7-5 0 R/W 0 Must write 0

 4 PATTERN CLK R/W 0 This controls the clock of the pattern signal generator.
 Setting this bit switches the pattern generator clock to decimation clock.
+0: Pattern clock uses the ADC sampling clock 1: Pattern clock uses the DDC clock

 3 0 R/W 0 Must write 0

 2-0 TEST PATTERN R/W 0 This field controls the type of pattern injected.
 Default value is 0 and indicates that the pattern generator is off.
 The generated pattern is 20 bit wide.
 In 16 bit resolution mode, MSB 16 bits of the pattern mode are sent out.
 In 32 bit resolution mode, 12 zero bits are padded to the generated pattern and sent out.
 000: Test pattern is disabled 001: Ramp pattern with a step of 1 (at 20 bit level, which is equivalent to 1/16 at 16 bit level) 010: Ramp pattern with a step value set by CUSTOM PATTERN.
-For example, to configure a ramp pattern with unit step in 16 bit mode, the CUSTOM PATTERN must be set to 0x010 011: Unused 100: Static pattern set by CUSTOM PATTERN and invert of CUSTOM PATTERN 101: Pattern toggles between CUSTOM PATTERN and 0 111: Unused
+For example, to configure a ramp pattern with unit step in 16 bit mode, the CUSTOM PATTERN must be set to 0x010 011: Unused 100: Static pattern set by CUSTOM PATTERN 101: Pattern toggles between CUSTOM PATTERN and invert of CUSTOM PATTERN 110: Pattern toggles between CUSTOM PATTERN and 0 111: Unused

-Figure 8-87.
+Figure 8-88.
 Register 0x14B/0x14C/0x14D